 The United States is projected to grow at a CAGR of 23.1% from 2025 to 2035, slightly below the global average of 27.2%.
 Between 2020 and 2024, the market grew at a CAGR of 18.4%, driven by the continued demand for high-definition televisions, increasing consumer interest in immersive media, and the rapid growth of HDR content across streaming platforms.
 During the 2020–2024 period, growth was somewhat limited by the premium pricing of HDR-enabled devices and the availability of compatible content.
 The next phase of growth will benefit from the continued expansion of HDR-supported content across major streaming platforms like Netflix, Amazon Prime, and Disney+.
 The rise of HDR-compatible gaming consoles and professional-grade displays will contribute to broader adoption across consumer and professional markets, ensuring the continued growth of the HDR market in the USA

-The High Dynamic Range (HDR) market is highly competitive, featuring a mix of global technology giants and display innovators such as Samsung Electronics Co.
-Ltd., LG Display Co.
-Ltd., Sony Corporation, Apple, Inc., and Panasonic Corporation, each competing on display quality, innovation, and content integration.
-Samsung Electronics leads the market with its cutting-edge QLED and Neo QLED displays, offering premium HDR features with enhanced brightness and color accuracy.
-LG Display specializes in OLED technology, pushing the boundaries of HDR with self-lighting pixels that provide perfect black levels and wide viewing angles.
+The High Dynamic Range (HDR) market is highly competitive, featuring a mix of global technology leaders and display innovators such as Samsung Electronics Co., Ltd., LG Display Co., Ltd., Sony Group Corporation, Apple Inc., and Panasonic Holdings Corporation, each competing on display quality, innovation, and seamless content integration.
+Samsung Electronics Co., Ltd. leads the market with its advanced QLED and Neo QLED technologies, delivering superior HDR performance through enhanced peak brightness, precise color reproduction, and refined local dimming systems.
+LG Display Co., Ltd. continues to set benchmarks in OLED technology, leveraging self-emissive pixels to achieve perfect black levels, wide color gamuts, and exceptional contrast ratios that define premium HDR visual experiences.

 The global high dynamic range market is estimated to be valued at USD 53.2 billion in 2025.